fenago/deep-learning-for-nlp/Lab Guides/chapter_26/Lab_17.md

 - BLEU-3: 0.099 to 0.260.
 - BLEU-4: 0.059 to 0.170.

 We describe the BLEU metric more later when we work on evaluating our model.
-Next, let’s look at how to load the images.
+Next, let's look at how to load the images.

 # Prepare Photo Data